Installing Rucio Server

 like this:

-docker run --name=rucio-server \
+docker run --name rucio-server \

--e RUCIO_CFG_DATABASE_DEFAULT="mysql+pymysql://rucio:rucio@mysql.db/rucio" \
+--env RUCIO_CFG_DATABASE_DEFAULT="mysql+pymysql://rucio:rucio@mysql.db/rucio" \

--p 80:80 \
+--publish 80:80 \

--d \
+--detach \

 rucio/rucio-server